 I wish my complaint about waiting to be seen was just about waiting.
 But it is so much more than that.
 I feel that by making us wait for so long to be seen, our physicians show a lack of understanding or compassion about our chronic conditions.
 And here is why:

 - The longer I wait, the higher my pain level rises.
 I may enter my doctor’s office with an average (for me) pain level.
-Yet, after waiting for what feels like an eternity to be escorted into the exam room, my pain level spikes to a level that no one should ever have to experience.
-At this point, I am either fighting back tears, crying, and/or my pain level may cause my blood pressure to elevate.
-This creates a non-issue that later takes a chunk of the few minutes my doctor has for me during my exam.
-In my case, my blood pressure only escalates when I am in severe pain and I continue to push myself harder than I should.
-Some doctors recognize this and are able to move on from that topic, while others obsess on it and we never get around to discussing what I really needed to discuss.
+Yet, after waiting for an eternity to be escorted into the exam room, my pain spikes to a level that no one should ever have to experience.
+At this point, I am either fighting back the tears or crying and/or my pain level may cause my blood pressure to elevate.
+This creates a non-issue that later takes a chunk of my doctor’s few minutes for me during my exam.
+In my case, my blood pressure only escalates when I am in severe pain, and I continue to push myself harder than I should.
+Some doctors recognize this and are able to move on from that topic, while others obsess about it, and we never get around to discussing what I really need to discuss.

 - If I am lucky, the time spent waiting in the exam room won’t be too long.
 No matter how long I have to wait at this point, the damage is done.
 It doesn’t matter how well I prepare for the appointment.
 My lists of concerns, questions, and new developments are useless when my doctor is rushing me through my appointment by rapidly firing questions at me and expecting immediate answers.
 When a doctor doesn’t keep me waiting past my appointment time in the waiting room, my lists are a great help.
 Not waiting that additional time makes it easier for me to keep track of what he is asking and what is left on the list that I must discuss before the appointment ends.
 When my physician is on time, I am able to remain calm, respond to his questions, understand what he is saying, and ask questions of my own.

-One reason my pain escalates so intensely during the time I am kept waiting to see the doctor is that I prefer not to medicate for pain prior.
-Both pharmaceutical pain medications and medical marijuana may cause me to get side tracked or forget to mention what I really wanted to discuss.
+One reason my pain escalates so intensely while I wait to see the doctor is that I prefer not to medicate for pain prior.
+Both pharmaceutical pain medications and medical marijuana may cause me to get sidetracked or forget to mention what I really want to discuss.
 When I am seeing a doctor, I want to be aware of each pain and its intensity.
-Another reason I don’t like treating my pain prior to an appointment is that it skews or clouds my examination.
-When medicated I can stand or sit longer than when not.
+Another reason I don’t like treating my pain before an appointment is that it skews or clouds my examination.
+When medicated, I can stand or sit longer than when not.
 This does not give my doctor a true picture of what is going on.
-Medicating prior may also dull a new pain which may result in my forgetting to mention it.
+Medicating prior may also dull a new pain, resulting in my forgetting to mention it.

 Before I ramble on and on, let me get back to my point….
-My point is this: If doctors would stop over booking patients, we could be seen on time.
-By being seen on time, patients like me are more likely to be cooperative, pleasant, and easy to work with.
-Less things would be missed, less mistakes (like prescribing medications that your patient is allergic to) will be made, and the patient won’t need weeks to recover.
-Thankfully I have since changed healthcare plans and my new physicians have yet to keep me waiting as long as all the others I had seen during my first four years in California.
+My point is this: If doctors would stop overbooking patients, we could be seen on time.
+Patients like me are more likely to be cooperative, pleasant, and easy to work with by being seen on time.
+Fewer things would be missed, fewer mistakes (like prescribing medications that your patient is allergic to) would be made, and the patient won’t need weeks to recover.
+Thankfully I have since changed healthcare plans, and my new physicians have yet to keep me waiting as long as all the others I had seen during my first four years in California.
 And instead of waiting weeks to return to my new normal, I am usually only knocked down for a few days.
 I expect and plan for this as I know how my body will react.
-But no one should have to plan on being bed ridden for weeks just because of a routine doctor’s appointment.
-Because of this, I submit my own bill to any physician that keeps me waiting more than 15 minutes in the waiting room past my appointment time and/or if the wait in the exam room is equally long, because my time is valuable.
-They are not only robbing me of the time I had to wait, they are robbing me and my family of days and weeks that I may not have had to been stuck in bed.
-Like I stated above, I understand that an emergency may arise, and in those cases I can excuse tardiness, but not when it becomes a regular occurrences.
+But no one should have to plan on being bedridden for weeks just because of a routine doctor’s appointment.
+Because of this, I submit my own bill to any physician that keeps me waiting more than 15 minutes in the waiting room past my appointment time and/or if the wait in the exam room is equally long because my time is valuable.
+They are not only robbing me of the time I had to wait but also robbing my family and me of days and weeks that I may not have had to be stuck in bed.
+As I stated above, I understand that an emergency may arise, and in those cases, I can excuse tardiness, but not when it becomes a regular occurrence.

-I have one request of physicians who treat patients with chronic pain: Please respect our time as we do yours by arriving on time.
+I have one request for physicians treating chronic pain patients: Please respect our time as we do yours by arriving on time.